Home How It Works Industries Pricing About Insights Book a Discovery Call

 Contracts and process

 The single biggest source of disputes between lead gen companies and their clients is a vague or unstated definition of what a conversion actually is.
-Getting this in writing upfront is not a legal nicety — it is what makes the whole model work.
+Getting this in writing upfront is not a legal nicety.
+It is what makes the whole model work.

 Read article